 On-Farm Food Waste Project

-The On-Farm Food Waste Project is looking for opportunities to collaborate and connect with farmers to capture excess produce and redistribute it as raw fruit and vegetables, or to utilise shared infrastructure and turn the produce into value-add products, such as pickles, preserves and chutneys, that can be sold.
+The On-Farm Food Waste Project will collaborate and connect with farmers to capture excess produce and redistribute it as raw fruit and vegetables, or to utilise shared infrastructure and turn the produce into value-add products, such as pickles, preserves and chutneys, that can be sold.

 UP by GOGO